Badbird5907/arc/README.md

 ## Why?

-I made this because I wanted to challenge myself to learn how payment gateways work.
+I made this because I wanted to challenge myself to learn how payment gateways and e-commerce sites work.

+This code is probably not production ready, and I do not recommend using it for your own store.